Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

 \subsubsection{DFT+$U$ with more than one correlated orbital}

-At this step it is important to stress the fact that it is possible to consider more than one orbital in DFT+$U$.
-If one neglects the inter-orbital interaction \cite{Seth2017}, we have for the total energy, considering a system with $+U$ term, on both $f$ orbitals and $p$ orbitals:
+At this point it is important to stress the fact that it is possible to consider more than one orbital in DFT+$U$.
+If one neglects the inter-orbital interaction~\cite{Seth2017,Steinbauer2021}, we have, for the total energy, considering a system with a $+U$ term, on both $f$ orbitals and $p$ orbitals: